 - powdered sugar - gives our glaze the sweetness and texture it needs.

-- chopped roasted pistachios and lemon zest - this topping finishes off the elegant look of this vegan lemon cake, and adds a nice lemony crunch to each bite!
+- chopped roasted pistachios and lemon zest - this addition to the top of the cake finishes off the elegant look of this vegan lemon cake, and adds a nice lemony crunch to each bite!

 Toasted Pistachio Oil

 For this vegan lemon cake, I used toasted pistachio oil to achieve the nutty pistachio flavor while adding to the moist texture of the cake.
 I chose La Tourangelle pistachio oil, and I really enjoyed the flavor, but you can use whatever pistachio oil you prefer.
 If you can't find pistachio oil, feel free to substitute a teaspoon of pistachio extract, but then you'll need to add in another 2 tablespoons of olive oil.